-Please note: The following policy, approved October 30, 2014, applies only to the basic sciences PhD programs.
+Please note: The following policy, approved October 30, 2014, applies only to the basic and biomedical sciences PhD programs.
 See a list of links to other programs' policies.

 Policy on Student Progress: Requirements, Notification, Remediation, and Review

 1. Criteria for satisfactory academic progress

 The policy regarding satisfactory academic progress in the basic science PhD programs is as follows:

 First year students meet with their graduate advisors once a quarter.
 Student progress is assessed at the end of the year on the basis of course grades and rotation reports, plus additional comments from course directors and advisors about students who might be struggling.

 Second year students meet with the graduate advisor at least once during the year.
 In the second year, the student is evaluated on the basis of his/her progress toward and then successful completion of the qualifying exam.
 Substandard work or unprofessional conduct in the lab (as reported by the PI) would constitute unsatisfactory progress toward the qualifying exam, as would failing grades in any courses taken in year two.

 Students must form their thesis committee within one quarter (three months) of passing their qualifying exam and meet with the committee within six months of the exam and annually thereafter.
 Students are expected to complete all degree requirements within five years.
 The thesis committee should serve as a guide to the student through both easy and difficult phases of their thesis work.

 A thesis committee report must be completed and submitted to the graduate program administrator following each meeting; this report should specify whether the student remains in good standing and is making satisfactory progress toward the degree.
 The thesis committee chair will be responsible for follow-up and submission of the report to the program administrator.
 Coursework is tracked electronically via the online registrar's database, and a list of completed coursework will be submitted to the committee chair prior to each meeting.